 To experience our site in the best way possible, please update your browser or device software, or move over to another browser.

 Child Tax Credit 2021: Eligibility and Payments

 The Child Tax Credit (CTC) for 2021 has some important changes stemming from the American Rescue Plan (ARP).
 Learn what the changes are, who qualifies, payment amounts, and when those payments will be issued.
 Additional information about the IRS portal allowing you to follow, update, or even opt-out of the new payments will also be provided.

 On July 15, 2021, more than 36 million eligible American families received their first CTC payment.

 For this year only, the CTC is fully refundable.
 The CTC has also increased from $2,000 to $3,600 per child for children under the age of six and $3,000 for children ages six and older.
 Additionally, the age limit for qualifying children was raised from age 16 to 17.

-How will I know if the IRS will send me the periodic child tax credit (CTC) payments?
+How will I know if the IRS sent me the periodic child tax credit (CTC) payments?

-If the IRS determines you’re eligible based on your most recent federal tax return, you will receive a letter in the mail.
-The first letters were mailed beginning June 4, 2021 and inform the taxpayers they may be eligible to receive the advanced CTC payments.
+If the IRS determined you were eligible for the advanced payments, you received a letter in the mail.
+The first letters were mailed beginning June 4, 2021 and informed the taxpayers they may be eligible to receive the advanced CTC payments.
 See letters 6416 and 6416-A here.

 The second batch of letters were mailed to eligible taxpayers on June 28, 2021 and informed them of the expected monthly payments amounts.
 This letter (6417) has a message from President Biden as well.